tetsufmbio/taxontree/README.md

 [TaxOnTree](http://biodados.icb.ufmg.br/taxontree) is a bioinformatics tool that embeds taxonomic information from [NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy) into phylogenetic trees.
-TaxOnTree generates trees that allow users to easily access the taxonomic information of all entities comprising a tree.
+TaxOnTree generates trees that allow users to easily access the taxonomic information of all entities comprising the tree.
-This could be performed either by colorizing the tree according to a taxonomic data or by adding/changing labels to evidence a taxonomic data on the tips, branches or nodes.

 ## Prerequisites